timothyrjames/cs1520/week02/js/javascript_samples.md

  */
 ```

+[JsDoc](https://jsdoc.app/about-getting-started.html) is not standard but is
+reasonably popular.

 ```JavaScript
 // There are JsDoc comments, like javadoc, but they aren't standard :(
 ```

 ## Functions

 In JavaScript, we use the "function" keyword to declare a function.

 ```JavaScript
 function firstFunction() {
   console.log("Functions don't have to return values.");